-Hitler would probably not approve of the idea that a drink would be sold by altering his slogan in such a way that he would be replaced by a soda.
+The Nazis would not have approved of the idea that a drink would be sold by altering their most successful slogan in such a way that their leader would be replaced by a soft drink.

 Insulting Hitler is always a good thing, but not smart when you’re trying to sell something in Nazi Germany.

-The Next line; “Coke ist es” is clearly a direct translation of the slogan “Coke is it”, which as not used till 1980.
+The Next line; “Coke ist es” is clearly a direct translation of the slogan “Coke is it”, but that was not used till 1982 (source).

 In 1936 the Coca Cola slogan would have been “Ice-cold sunshine.” but in Germany Coca Cola used “Stets Eiskalt” (Always ice cold).